-- 2. Visually inspect all other hydraulic components and valves for the following: - Leaking ports. - Leaking valve sections or manifolds and valves installed into cylinders or onto motors. - Damaged or missing hose clamps, guards, or shields. - Excessive dirt and debris around hose assemblies.
+- 2. At the same service interval, visually inspect all other hydraulic components and valves for the following: - a.
+Leaking ports - b.
+Leaking valve sections or manifolds and valves installed into cylinders or onto motors - Damaged or missing hose clamps, guards, or shields - d.
+Excessive dirt and debris around hose assemblies